poush/travis_pages/README.md

 # Basic Process for testing

-1. Clone this
-2. npm install
+npm install -g statiko

-3. ./scripts/install.sh
+1. statiko install
+2. statiko make

 ## Any bugs reports will be helpful to improve this.

+# WIP [ALPHA]